-The Highway Department will complete an initial outfall and interconnection inventory and priority ranking to assess illicit discharge potential based on existing information.
-The initial inventory and ranking will be completed within one (1) year from the effective date of the permit.
-An updated inventory and ranking will be provided in each annual report thereafter.
-The inventory will be updated annually to include data collected in connection with dry weather screening and other relevant inspections.
+The Highway Department completed an initial outfall and interconnection inventory and priority ranking to assess illicit discharge potential based on existing information.
+The initial inventory and ranking was completed within one (1) year from the effective date of the permit.

-The outfall and interconnection inventory will identify each outfall and interconnection discharging from the MS4, record its location and condition, and provide a framework for tracking inspections, screenings and other IDDE program activities.
+The outfall and interconnection inventory identifies each outfall and interconnection discharging from the MS4, records its location and condition, and provides a framework for tracking inspections, screenings and other IDDE program activities.

-Outfalls and interconnections will be classified into one of the following categories:
+Outfalls and interconnections are classified into one of the following categories:

-1. Problem Outfalls: Outfalls/interconnections with known or suspected contributions of illicit discharges based on existing information shall be designated as Problem Outfalls.
+- 1. Problem Outfalls: Outfalls/interconnections with known or suspected contributions of illicit discharges based on existing information shall be designated as Problem Outfalls.
 This shall include any outfalls/interconnections where previous screening indicates likely sewer input.
-Likely sewer input indicators are any of the following:
+Likely sewer input indicators are any of the following: - Olfactory or visual evidence of sewage, - Ammonia ≥ 0.5 mg/L, surfactants ≥ 0.25 mg/L, and bacteria levels greater than the water quality criteria applicable to the receiving water, or

-&lt;sup>1 Outfall means a point source as defined by 40 CFR § 122.2 as the point where the municipal separate storm sewer discharges to waters of the United States.
+1 Outfall means a point source as defined by 40 CFR § 122.2 as the point where the municipal separate storm sewer discharges to waters of the United States.
 An outfall does not include open conveyances connecting two municipal separate storm sewers or pipes, tunnels or other conveyances that connect segments of the same stream or other waters of the United States and that are used to convey waters of the United States.
 Culverts longer than a simple road crossing shall be included in the inventory unless the permittee can confirm that they are free of any connections and simply convey waters of the United States.

-&lt;sup>2 Interconnection means the point (excluding sheet flow over impervious surfaces) where the permittee's MS4 discharges to another MS4 or other storm sewer system, through which the discharge is conveyed to waters of the United States or to another storm sewer system and eventually to a water of the United States.
+2 Interconnection means the point (excluding sheet flow over impervious surfaces) where the permittee's MS4 discharges to another MS4 or other storm sewer system, through which the discharge is conveyed to waters of the United States or to another storm sewer system and eventually to a water of the United States.